kvrasuli/vk_comic_autoposter/README.md

 ### How to use

-You'll need to create two environment variables with your VK access token group ID where to post:
+You'll need to create two environment variables with your VK access token and group ID where to post:
 ```
 ACCESS_TOKEN='your access token'
 GROUP_ID='your group ID'